neilandersonternal/ECE-2112-PA1/README.md

 Example:
 print (rotate_word("ECED")) >> CEDE (the E at the first, ends up in the last)

-So, for the first thing that I did was to define the function with the name of "rotate_word".
+The main function for this problem is:

+● ```return``` - statement is used inside a function to send a value or result back to the code that called it.

-After that, I used the return function in order to alter the value for the output.
-With the **return** function, I input "text[1] + text[0]" so that the output will start at the second letter while it will end with the supposedly first letter.
+In this case I input "text[1] + text[0]" so that the output will start at the second letter while it will end with the supposedly first letter.

 ```
 def rotate_word(text):
     return text [1:] + text[0]
 ```
-With that, the I've solved the first problem.

 # **B. Username Builder Problem**